mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

 7. Attack result evaluation and presentation

     We use matplotlib to draw the original image and the image restored with the inverse attack, and call the `evaluate` method of `inversion_attack` for quantitative evaluation.
-    The `evaluate` method returns `avg_l2_dis`, `avg_ssim` and `avg_confi`, which denote the average L2
-   parametric distance and average structural similarity, as well as the inference result of the reverse-reduced image on a new model (average confidence on its true label).
+    The `evaluate` method returns `avg_l2_dis`, `avg_ssim` and `avg_confi`, which denote the average L2 parametric distance and average structural similarity, as well as the inference result of the reverse-reduced image on a new model (average confidence on its true label).
-    In general, the smaller `avg_l2_dis` and the larger `avg_ssim` represent the closer the inversion_images are to the original_images; and the new neural network model can replace the human eye to make a quantitative assessment of the recognizability of the images (i.e., the higher `avg_confi` indicates that the inversion _image contains semantic information that is closer to the original image).
+    In general, the smaller `avg_l2_dis` and the larger `avg_ssim` represent the closer the inversion_images are to the original_images; and the new neural network model can replace the human vision to make a quantitative assessment of the recognizability of the images (i.e., the higher `avg_confi` indicates that the inversion _image contains semantic information that is closer to the original image).

     ```python
     plot_num = min(sample_num, 10)